DIGITAL Command Language

 DCL is the basis of the XLNT language, implemented on Windows by an interpreter-IDE-WSH engine combination with CGI capabilities distributed by Advanced System Concepts Inc. from 1997.

 Command-line parser

 For the OpenVMS implementation, the command line parser is a runtime library (CLI$) that can be compiled into user applications and therefore gives a consistent command line interface for both OS supplied commands and user written commands.
 The command line must start with a verb and is then followed by up to 8 parameters (arguments) and/or qualifiers (switches in Unix terminology) which begin with a '/' character.
-Unlike Unix (but similar to DOS), a space is not required before the '/'.
+Unlike Unix, a space is not required before the '/'.
 Qualifiers can be position independent (occurring anywhere on the command line) or position dependent, in which case the qualifier affects the parameter it appears after.
 Most qualifiers are position independent.
 Qualifiers may also be assigned values or a series of values.
 Only the first most significant part of the verb and qualifier name is required.
 Parameters can be integers or alphanumeric text.

 An example OS command may look like: